MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/add-columns-content-type.md

 ## Make a column required, optional, or hidden

-To make a column required, optional or hidden, follow these steps.
+To make a column required, optional, or hidden, follow these steps.

 **To make a column required, optional, or hidden**